At a Glance

 Chat with a local specialist who can help organize your trip.

-Manatus Hotel is on the peninsula between the Tortuguero's two lagoons.
+Manatus Hotel is a mid-range property on the peninsula between the Tortuguero's two lagoons.
 A tranquil experience, Manatus only has 12 units, each within clusters of four cabins sitting in the forest and back from the water's edge.
 Instead of wooden huts or room blocks, the hotel has quaint cabin-like houses with modern and comfortable amenities.
 Enjoy wooden floors, beds, decor, and high-beamed ceilings.
 A perk for some, the entire property is air-conditioned (so keep in mind that you can't open the windows for that Caribbean breeze) using an efficient cooling system.